The Little Polar Bear: Film

-The Little Polar Bear is a 2001 German film based on the books of the same name.
-It is directed by Piet De Rycker and Thilo Rothkirch and produced by Willi Geike.
+The Little Polar Bear is a 2001 German film directed by Piet De Rycker and Thilo Graf Rothkirch and produced by Willi Geike, based on the books of the same name.
 The film was distributed in Germany by Warner Bros.
-Germany through the Warner Bros.
-Family Entertainment unit on 4 October 2001.
+Pictures through their Family Entertainment label on 4 October 2001.

-Warner Bros also produced an English dub of the film that was released in America and Britain in 2003.
+Warner Bros. also produced an English dub of the film that was released in the United States and United Kingdom in 2003.